What’s for breakfast?

 Skipping breakfast, on purpose

 Fasting or “time-restricted eating” can support weight loss and insulin sensitivity, help boost energy and improve digestion (among other health benefits being studied), making it a great option for some people.
-I’ve used this tool myself and I help clients create a fasting plan that works with their schedule.
+I’ve used this tool myself and I help some clients create a fasting plan that works with their schedule.

 But fasting is not right for everyone.
 I often recommend against fasting when stress is high, blood sugar or hormones are off kilter, or when your meals skew high in carbohydrates.
 I can help you decide if fasting is right for you.